Cetec ERP

 This review helped ground my redesign and inspired me to explore a collapsable left rail navigation.

-I created a series of functioning prototypes with the new navigation structure.
+I created a series of functioning prototypes with a new navigation structure.

 I wanted to explore hover states and how best to display subnavigation and provide access to actions.
 I also created a version to explore a collapsible left rail that displayed only icons when it was closed.